Rocket plane's tail activated prematurely in fatal crash

 SpaceShipTwo, developed by the fledgling space tourism company of billionaire entrepreneur Richard Branson, was designed to carry wealthy passengers on short rides into space, with Virgin Galactic planning to begin offering its first flights to paying customers next spring.

-The crash came three days after the unmanned rocket of another private space company, Orbital Sciences Corp ORB.N, exploded during liftoff from a commercial launch pad in Virginia on a mission to deliver cargo to the International Space Station under contract with NASA.
+The crash came three days after the unmanned rocket of another private space company, Orbital Sciences Corp, exploded during liftoff from a commercial launch pad in Virginia on a mission to deliver cargo to the International Space Station under contract with NASA.

 On Monday, Branson vowed to determine the cause of Friday's crash and correct the problem.
 "We need to know exactly what happened to make absolutely certain it will never happen again," he told CBS's "This Morning" program.